Image & Video APIs

 Ensuring transformation order in chained transformations

-When specifying multiple transformations in the CldImage component, or getCldImageUrl method, the order at which they're applied to the URL is not guaranteed.
-This has implications for transformations that rely on the order in which they're applied, such as overlays, underlays, and chained effects.
+When using multiple transformations with the CldImage component or the getCldImageUrl method, the order in which they appear in the URL isn't guaranteed.
+This can affect transformations that depend on a specific sequence, such as overlays, underlays, or chained effects.

 For example, cropping an image to keep the right side (east) and then applying rounded corners produces a different result than applying rounded corners first and then cropping: